NishantTiwari00786/Full-Stack-Game-Rental-App/README.md

 ## Overview
 This is a full-stack web application for an online game rental service, developed using **Java**, **PostgreSQL**, and **SQL**.
 The system allows users to browse, rent games, manage inventory, and handle customer details, featuring role-based access and a secure login mechanism.
 The project simulates a real-world game rental platform.
+Please refer to documentation for detailed explanations of each functions
 ## Features
 1. **User Management**
    - Create, read, update, and delete customer profiles.